joeycumines/java-promises/README.md

 it has found the success case, the algorithm must find the combined string of each unique node id, in the path from the start to the finish.

-This one was interesting.
+#### Single threaded control test
 The single threaded solution obviously had very variable cost, but still managed to outperform all others, which I can only assume is a combination of the type of task, and not having the overhead in creating objects.
-If I had run it with a considerable deeper tree, then there would probably be more benefit to multiple threads.
+If I had run it with a considerably deeper tree, then there would probably be more benefit to multiple threads.
 It is also probably related to the fairly decent single core speed of the processor used.

+#### CompletableFuture and simplistic multi threaded control tests
-The most interesting part of this was how well `CompletableFuture` performed, considerably more then my multi threaded implementation, though that could be considered a side effect of using a fixed thread pool of `40` for the multi threaded test (I have run a few re-tests on that one, it seems using the fork join common pool makes it much quicker).
+The `CompletableFuture` control test performed the best out of the multi threaded solutions, for reasons I mostly attribute to poor test design.
+The multi threaded control implementation lost by a large margin, however that would seem to be a side effect of using a fixed thread pool of `40`, having run a few re-tests, it seems using the fork join common pool makes it much quicker.

-If I had to guess, I would say that the difference in speed is due to the cost of the promise implementation's general implementation; if you look at code for the future test, in `MazeTester`, the `CompletableFuture` control logic is very direct.
-While the `PromiseApi.any` implementation used for all promise tests does support early exit, it is very likely sub-optimal for this particular case, where there is no internal cost in compute time to even the odds.
+The `4(breadth) x 11(depth)` maze test was the most enlightening, as all `Promise` implementations performed much worse in comparison to the controls.
+There are a few likely reasons for this, and if I had to guess, I would say that the difference in speed is due to the cost of the promise implementation's more general implementation; if you look at code for the future test, in `MazeTester`, the `CompletableFuture` control logic is very direct.
+While the `PromiseApi.any` implementation, that was used for all promise tests, does support early exit, it was very likely sub-optimal for this particular case, where there is no internal cost in compute time to even the odds.
 The promise api must go through quite a few more callbacks, objects, and threads for each one of the future implementation.

+##### After further testing:
+Refactoring the `Promise` test case to more closely match the one for `CompletableFuture` saw the test time decrease for the `4(breadth) x 11(depth)` test by over a 100% across the board, which would support the previous conclusions.
+This change saw `1_RUNNABLE` come last in several tests of the `10(breadth) x 6(depth)` maze, a test where it's fork-join equivalent as well as the `MyFuture` promise came out on top, and which was the quickest test overall.

+#### The Promise implementation tests
-The promise results are below, I will let you draw your own conclusions.
-Both my implementation, and the implementation using the j8stage repo's `MyFuture` class came out on top, with mine edging ahead.
-Following the same line of inquiry as before, this result supports the conclusion that the cost is likely contributed to one or all of the number of callbacks, threads, or objects created, as the `PromiseStage` implementation necessitated less direct logic routes, if it was to encapsulate any `CompletionStage` while providing the same `Promise` functionality.
+Both my original implementation, and the implementation using the j8stage repo's `MyFuture` class came out on top, with mine edging ahead.
+Following the same line of inquiry as before, this result supports the conclusion that the cost of this test is greatly affected by the number of callbacks, threads, or possibly objects created, as the `PromiseStage` implementation necessitated less direct logic routes, if it was to encapsulate any `CompletionStage` while providing the same `Promise` functionality.

+### Request-Response test - Interpreting strings as an equation
+Using a cool little algorithm I grabbed off StackOverflow, this test emulates a request-response style problem, with adjustable and consistent cost of work, and the ability to define the number of requests.
+This test supports the conclusion that the overhead involved with even a very large number of promises matters very little when more processing intensive tasks become more relevant.
+The test with the most costly operation `difficulty 10000 and 1000 connections`, which result in a work time (per request) averaging on the low end of 10ms, showed that all the asynchronous approaches were on par, as there was no significant difference between any of the methods using the fork join common pool.

+It can also be concluded that the most expensive part of the `Promise` implementation probably comes when using a large number of dependant promises, to perform complicated logic.
+The `difficulty 100 and 100000 connections` test supports this as well; the `Promise` implementations perform effectively the same as the `CompletableFuture` control, with only relatively small variations that can be correlated with the type of `Executor` used, and the style of implementation backing it.

 ### The combined results of 100 consecutive (separate), somewhat primitive benchmarks
+The results discussed above.
+It's worth noting that, for the test with the greatest disparity between `CompletableFuture`, and any of the `Promise` implementations, adjusting the `Promise` test so that it more closely matched the future control resulted in a considerable time decrease, such that when run on a Thinkpad T450s, using OpenJDK on Ubuntu 16.04, the `1_RUNNABLE` test case consistently beat the `CompletableFuture` control, for the same `4(breadth) x 11(depth)` maze test.

 ```
     --generating maze for 10(breadth) x 6(depth)--
     --maze generation complete--